uabrc/uabrc.github.io/docs/account/xias/3_guest_create_xias_account.md

         > If you have any questions, do not hesitate to contact us via the AskIT Helpdesk at 205-996-5555 or e-mail `AskIT@uab.edu`.
     <!-- markdownlint-enable MD046 -->

-1. You should receive a second email from `UserServices@uab.edu`(UAB Identity Management) within approximately one hour.
+1. You should receive a second email from UAB Identity Management (email address will be: `UserServices@uab.edu`) within approximately one hour.
 This email will contain a code that you will need to use later.
 An example of this email is shown in the image below.

     ![Screenshot of the second email from UAB Identity Management](_img/xias_guest_002.png)